Key elements of the plan include:

 Improvements on the Salem Campus

 To accommodate the consolidation of medical, surgical and behavioral health services, NSMC will build a new Emergency Department and an additional family-centered inpatient unit at NSMC Salem Hospital.
-The former Spaulding Hospital North Shore will be renovated to accommodate expanded behavioral health services for children, adolescents, adults and seniors.
+The former Spaulding Hospital North Shore will be renovated to expand behavioral health services for children, adolescents, adults and seniors.

 Robust primary, specialty and urgent care to expand in Lynn

-As care increasingly shifts from inpatient to outpatient settings and the role of primary care expands, NSMC will be expanding its North Shore Physicians Group (NSPG) practices in Lynn. and other communities.
+As care increasingly shifts from inpatient to outpatient settings and the role of primary care expands, NSMC will be expanding its North Shore Physicians Group (NSPG) practices in Lynn, and other communities.
 These expanded services will include primary, specialty and urgent care and associated outpatient services that will serve a wide range of health care needs of local residents.
-NSMC has also engaged with Lynn city officials and the Lynn community to discuss the best options for reuse.of the Union Hospital campus site after consolidation is complete.

 Continued access to Emergency Care in Lynn

-While construction to consolidate Salem and Union hospital services continues over the next several years, Union Hospital in Lynn will remain open and operational, including the Union Emergency Department.
-Meanwhile, NSMC is working with Lynn community leaders and emergency personnel to determine the best model to ensure that Lynn residents continue to have access to emergency care in the city over the longer term.
+While construction to consolidate Salem and Union hospital services continues, Union Hospital in Lynn will remain open and operational, including the Union Emergency Department.
+Meanwhile, NSMC is working with Lynn community leaders and emergency personnel to determine the best model to ensure that Lynn residents continue to have access to emergency and urgent care in the city over the longer term.

 Continued investment in community health